Run on energy and infrastructure deals set to drive further market evolution

 Soaring gas and electricity prices have led to a range of regulatory measures being introduced to ease the impact on businesses and consumers.

-In Europe for example, windfall taxes on “excess profits” – which in countries such as the UK have been applied evenly to all electricity generators – make for a patchwork of regulation.
-This presents challenges in accurately predicting future project revenues and therefore assessing with confidence what targets are worth.
+In Europe for example, windfall taxes on “excess profits” – which in countries such as the UK have been applied evenly to all electricity generators – make for a patchwork of regulation and present challenges in accurately predicting future project revenues and therefore assessing with confidence what targets are worth.

 In some cases, this is leading to deals being put on hold as parties wait for the volatility to ease.
 In others, buyers and sellers are being more flexible in order to reach an agreement on price.